AltspaceVR/secret-caesar/docs/tutorial.md

 [Wait for continue signal to start new round.]

 **NARRATOR**: The first round is complete.
 The player to the President's left is now the presidental candidate for a new election, and the new government will pass another policy.
 And so the game continues until either the fascists or the liberals prevail.
 This is <NAME>, your helpful narrator.
-I hope you enjoy the remainder of your game of Secret Hitler!
+I hope you enjoy the remainder of your game of Secret Trump!

 [An executive power is unlocked:]